Maximum Mediums: Communicating with the Dead in Lily Dale, NY

 Then one of the mediums laid out a series of things she was seeing and asked if it made sense to anyone in the audience.
 A young woman in her mid-twenties stood up.
 The medium told her she was not alone.
 In spite of the fact that she was feeling as if the burden was too great, he was there, standing at her elbow.
 You have a little boy, the medium told her.
 The woman nodded.
 “He’s helping you with your son,” she told her.
 “He wants you to know that, and he also wants you to know that he’s sorry he had to leave so unexpectedly.”

 Then the medium looked off into space and said, “I see a military uniform.
 I hear a helicopter.”
 The woman gasped and began to sob.

 Mom and I looked at each other.
+Wow!
 This was good.

 The Other Grandmother

 Our final stop of the day was at Jessie Furst’s pleasant Victorian home where we went to get our readings.
-Mom went first and her reading ran 15 minutes long.
+Mom went first.
+Her reading took 15 minutes.
 I suspected she was making all kinds of fascinating contacts with the other side.
-My mother has suffered a lot of loss in her life.
-In many ways she is wonderfully blessed, but the sheer number of friends and relatives she’s lost has been a heavy cross to bear.
-Poor Jessie Furst had no idea what an overstuffed closet she was opening.
+My mother has suffered many losses in her life.
+In a lot of ways she is wonderfully blessed, but the sheer number of friends and relatives she’s lost has been a heavy cross to bear.
+Poor Jessie Furst had no idea what an overstuffed closet she was peeking into.

-For years, I had thought my grandmother on my mother’s side, who we had called Mimi, would be looking down on me – if anyone would, or could.
+For years, I had thought my maternal grandmother, who we called Mimi, would be looking down on me – if anyone would, or could.
 So naturally Mimi was the one I was expecting.
 But Jessie wasn’t finding anything to indicate Mimi was there.
 Instead, she was giving me a woman with bushy white hair who was canning fruit, a woman who had something wrong with her head.

-Afterwards, mom said, “That’s Ma Logan, your father’s mother.”
+Afterwards, mom said, “That’s Julia Bell Logan, your father’s mother.”